Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: making an unpaid request to a paid endpoint and returning the x402 payment challenge.
-It distinguishes itself from sibling tools like analyze_territory_disruption or get_api_status by focusing on payment-specific inspection.
+The description clearly states the tool's purpose: making an unpaid request to a paid endpoint to return a structured x402 payment challenge.
+It specifies the action (inspect), resource (x402 challenge), and a key constraint (does not settle payment), which effectively distinguishes it from sibling tools that focus on analysis, metadata, or status.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.